rohanvarma16/pcseg/README.md

 - Computation
 We are starting from scratch.
 We intend on using the PointCloudLibrary(PCL) for I/O and visualization purposes.
 Resources we will use to implement our project on are:
- 1. GHC servers
+ 1. GHC machines with NVIDIA GTX 1080 GPUs
- 2. GPU

 - References to the algorithms we intend on using, parallelizing and/or modifying:
 1. Fast Resampling of 3D Point Clouds via Graphs: https://arxiv.org/abs/1702.06397